Clinical-Genomics/cg/CONTRIBUTING.md

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 For example, start by explaining where CG was run and how it was used, e.g. which command exactly you used in the terminal.
 * **Provide specific examples to demonstrate the steps**.
-Include links to files or case ids, or copy/pasteable snippets, which you use in those examples.
+Include links to files or case IDs, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**